Dutch Open (tennis): History

 In 2008 the organizers sold the right of organization to the family of Serbian tennis player Novak Djokovic, and the tournament was moved to Belgrade, where it became known as the Serbia Open.

+In 2019, the tournament returned as an ATP Challenger Tour event, known as the Van Mossel Kia Dutch Open, first held in Amersfoort, and since 2025 held in Bunschoten, Netherlands.
+As a Challenger event, it was the continuation of The Hague Open, which had been held in Scheveningen from 1993-2018.

 Balázs Taróczy won six editions and is the record title holder.